 Our retailer customers have continued to consolidate, resulting in fewer customers on which we depend for business.
 These key retailers are large and sophisticated with increased buying power and negotiating strength.
 They are more capable of resisting price increases and can demand lower pricing.
 Our business may be negatively affected by changes in the policies of our key retailers, such as limitations on access to shelf space, price demands and other conditions.
 In addition, large retailers have the scale to develop supply chains that permit them to operate with reduced inventories.
 Consequently, our customers have been implementing inventory destocking and making purchases on a "just-in-time" basis.
-This requires us to shorten our lead time for production in certain cases and to more closely anticipate demand, which can cause a shift in sales from quarter to quarter.
+This requires us to shorten our lead time for production in certain cases and to more closely anticipate demand, which could in the future require the carrying of additional inventories and an increase in our working capital and related financing requirements.
+This shift to "just-in-time" can also cause retailers to delay purchase orders, which can cause a shift in sales from quarter to quarter.
 Decisions to move in or out of a market category by leading retailers can also have a significant impact on our business.
 Additionally, some retailers are increasing their emphasis on private label products.
 These retailers may also in the future use more of their shelf space, currently used for our products, for their store brand products.
-While we view private label as an opportunity and supply many private label products to retailers, we could lose sales if key retailers replace our branded products with private label products of by others.
+While we view private label as an opportunity and supply many private label products to retailers, we could lose sales if key retailers replace our branded products with private label product manufactured by others.